Tourism market profile

 Key tourism statistics

-- More than 26 million domestic and international overnight visitors come to Queensland each year.
+- More than 22 million domestic and international overnight visitors came to Queensland in the year ending June 2020.

-- The industry directly and indirectly employs 217,000 Queenslanders - or 9.1% of all people employed in Queensland.
+- The tourism industry directly and indirectly employs 234,000 Queenslanders – or 1 in 11 of all people employed in Queensland.

 For more Queensland tourism statistics, visit Tourism and Events Queensland.

 Queensland has 5 international airports that provide direct access to strategic global markets in North and South Asia, Europe and the United States.
 These airports are located in Brisbane, Cairns, Sunshine Coast, Gold Coast and Townsville.